 Selecting Your First Sync Pairs

 You'll eventually be able to level up as many sync pairs as you're willing to invest time into developing, but you'll have an easier time early on if you focus on making a handful of sync pairs powerful enough to easily acquire more items first.

-If you've scouted any 5★ sync pairs—especially those with the strike role, like Olivia and Lycanroc, Brendan and Treecko, or Blue and Pidgeot—they're a great place to start.
-If you haven't, many players opt to develop Barry and Piplup because their Bubble attack damages each foe.
+If you've scouted any 5★ sync pairs—especially those with the strike role, like Olivia & Lycanroc, Brendan & Treecko, or Blue & Pidgeot—they're a great place to start.
+If you haven't, many players opt to develop Barry & Piplup because their Bubble attack damages each foe.
 They will join your team very early in the main story.
-Hau and Alolan Raichu can fill a similar role when they join up later in the story.
+Hau & Alolan Raichu can fill a similar role when they join up later in the story.
 For important encounters, such as those against the Trainers featured in courses, you may also want to identify strike sync pairs that have a type advantage.

 In addition to your main attackers, it's also important to develop a support sync pair.
 Not only will the skills of most support sync pairs make your strike sync pairs more effective—they'll also help draw in attacks from opposing Trainers in the main story.
 Opposing Pokémon will often target your sturdiest Pokémon first, so the naturally high defensive stats of most support sync pairs are crucial.
-Rosa and Snivy are an amazing support sync pair you'll receive almost immediately in the main story, and Cheren and Stoutland are a great alternative later on.
+Rosa & Snivy are an amazing support sync pair you'll receive almost immediately in the main story, and the Main Character & Torchic are a great alternative later on.